zgoel317/goel-teiko-takehome/README.md

   figure).
 It never prints, writes files, or imports Streamlit.
 - **Persist** (`pipeline.py`) — calls the analysis functions and writes their results to `outputs/`, the reproducible artifacts produced by `make pipeline`.
-- **Render** (`dashboard/app.py`) — calls the *same* analysis functions live (cached with `@st.cache_data`) and displays them.
+- **Render** (`dashboard/`) — calls the *same* analysis functions (cached with `@st.cache_data`) and displays them across three report-style tabs, one per instruction part.

-Because the pipeline and the dashboard are two thin consumers of one analysis library, the numbers on screen are byte-identical to the generated artifacts — there is no second implementation of any calculation to drift out of sync, and the dashboard gains interactivity for free by passing different filter arguments to the same functions.
+Because the pipeline and the dashboard are two thin consumers of one analysis library, the numbers on screen are byte-identical to the generated artifacts — there is no second implementation of any calculation to drift out of sync.
+The dashboard also self-builds the database from `cell-count.csv` on first load (caching the connection), so it runs on a fresh clone without `make pipeline`.

 **Analysis performed:**